 3) Sublingually.
 Put some drops under your tongue and let it absorb.

-Taking it sublingually proves to be up to 90% effective, allowing for maximum absorption.
-Our messenger blood cells can carry CBD everywhere that needs relief, maximizing the health benefits of the oil on the body.
+Each method proves to be effective, allowing for maximum absorption.
+Our messenger blood cells can carry CBD everywhere that needs relief, maximizing the health benefits of the oil in the body.

 CBD Oil Review recommends starting with 25mg of CBD twice daily.
 Then, increase the dose by 25mg every 3-4 weeks until the symptoms begin to alleviate.